ShadowOsmium/SamuraiVsZombies1-Rebalanced-Edition/README.md

 READ THIS FOR DOWNLOAD INSTRUCTIONS

 1.)
 Find the releases tab on GitHub.
 PC is the first image and Android is the second image.
-(Scroll down to the very bottom on mobile)
+(Scroll down to the very bottom on mobile to find where the screenshot came from on the repository)

 ![image](https://github.com/user-attachments/assets/80335d40-d2c1-42e3-8852-47f63bfe44b6)